zzamboni/zzamboni.org/content/book/cfengine.md

 I am the author of "Learning CFEngine 3", the best book for learning [CFEngine](http://cfengine.com/).

-The book has its own webpage at <http://cf-learn.info>, please visit it for more information.
+The book has its own webpage at <http://cf-learn.info>, please visit it for more information, code samples, etc.

 You can buy the book from Amazon by clicking the link on the right.

 <!--more-->

+&nbsp;